boiidae/hello-world/README.md

 # hello-world
-Just another repository to muck around and use for practice.
+Just another repository to muck about and use for practice.

 I am naturally curious and determined to learn the skills needed to design innovative mobile AI solutions and micro services for edge computing.